 You may be dealing with something other than a yeast infection if any of the following are present: recent unprotected sex, a fishy or otherwise abnormal smell, fever, abdominal pain or your sex partner is having similar, unusual symptoms.

 For simple one-off yeast infections, the prognosis is great and treatment is pretty easy.
 Over-the-counter solutions generally contain miconazole, an antifungal medicine.
-You insert the medicine directly into your vagina and the infection will clear up.
+You insert the medicine directly into your vagina and the infection should clear up.

 Depending on the brand you choose, you may have to “take” the medication over the course of several days.
 Don’t skip days and don’t stop once your symptoms ease up — follow the package instructions carefully.